salesforce/OmniXAI/README.md

 The following table shows the supported explanation methods and features in our library.
-We will continue improving this library to make it more comprehensive in the future, e.g., supporting more explanation methods for vision, NLP and time series tasks.
+We will continue improving this library to make it more comprehensive in the future, e.g., supporting more explanation methods for vision, NLP and time-series tasks.

 | Method                  | Model Type    | Explanation Type | EDA | Tabular | Image | Text | Timeseries |
 :---:                     | :---:         | :---:            |:---:| :---:   | :---: | :---: | :---: